json-schema-org/community/current-work/README.md

 #### How should the file be updated?

 Initially, it's expected that only those who are actively contributing should look at or add items to the list.
-To add items to the list, either make commits directly in this repo.
+To add items to the list, make commits directly in this repo.
 If you'd like permission to commit to the repo, please do ask on our [Slack server](https://json-schema.org/slack) in the `#community` channel.

 If you're adding to the list for the first time, please copy the below template, and add your GitHub username in alphabetical order.